-Due to his shy and quiet nature, Newton was bullied at school.
+What’s more, due to his shy and quiet nature, Newton was bullied at school.

 Although Isaac Newton invented calculus, he was not a very smart investor.
 He had lost £20,000 (worth more than £3 million now) on a South Sea company.

-Isaac Newton was known for his eccentric behaviour later in life as he had suffered a nervous breakdown.
-When Newton’s hair was analysed in 1979, large amounts of mercury were found present (most likely due to the number of alchemy experiments he had conducted).
+Isaac Newton was known for his eccentric behavior later in life as he had suffered a nervous breakdown.
+When Newton’s hair was analyzed in 1979, large amounts of mercury were found present (most likely due to the number of alchemy experiments he had conducted).
 However, some believe that Newton had never lost his hair and did not have bleeding gums, which are two important symptoms of mercury poisoning.